digitalnomadacademy/academy-2020-february/beginner/lesson_2/README.md

 ## Homework
 1. Create a function that takes a String and int.
 String is name, and int is height.
 Add those entries in a map for that name;
 2. Create another function that will be able to return how high is person.
 It takes only string as parameter.
-3. Create another function that will return all people that are of the height entered.
+3. CAF that will return all people that are of the height entered.
 It takes only int as parameter.
-4. Create another function that will delete an entry for name.
+4. CAF that will delete an entry for name.
 Takes String.
-5. Create a function that prints all entries.
+5. CAF that prints all entries.

 ### Za one koji zele vise
+2. return everyone who is in height span (145 - 190)
 1. Create the same task, but with List.
+2. *www.ecosia.org*